 Ask yourself this:

 What kind of content or words are my audience searching for?

 You will need to engage in some keyword research before even starting to write.

 Backlinko has a comprehensive guide on how to rank higher on Google.

-Top tip: you should start optimising content that targets those at the bottom of the funnel (BOFU).
-Since these people are most likely to convert, optimising these articles helps improve sales conversion.
+You should start optimising content that targets BOFU prospects.
+Since these people are most likely to convert, optimising these articles will help to increase conversion rates.

 Make sure your subscription box is big and clear!
 This makes it easier for site visitors to notice it.

 7. Use convincing copy on your opt-in forms